keboola/connection-docs/manipulation/transformations/python/index.md

 ### Memory and Processing Constraints

 The Docker container running the Python transformation has allocated 8GB of memory and the maximum running time is 6 hours.
+The container is also limited to the **equivalent** of 2 Intel Broadwell 2.3 GHz processors.

 ### File locations
 The Python script itself will be compiled to `/data/script.py`.
 To access your input and output tables, use